-Clock Frequency Differences
+Fractional Clock Frequency Differences

-Finally, using Equation (2), we can predict the differences in clock output frequency given the geopotential differences in each laboratory.
+Finally, using Equation (2), we can predict the differences in clock output frequency given the geopotential differences in each laboratory (and the associated uncertainty, using 2.5 mm as a nominal height uncertainty).
 Again, we tabulate the differences from Q407.
+A more positive value means the clock runs faster.